yvonne-muli/TRENDMART/README.md

 # 📖 My SQL Project <a name="about-project"></a>

-**My SQL Project** is a simple Database that uses SQL, Postgres via Supabase and R to create, query and secure a **Bookstore** database.
+**My SQL Project** is a simple Database that uses SQL, Postgres via Supabase and R to create, query and secure a **Trendmart** database.

 ## 🛠 Built With <a name="built-with"></a>